A comparison of variegated comfrey types (Last updated 6/1/2025)

 Are you interested in growing variegated comfrey too?

-I currently offer 'Axminster Gold' comfrey for sale via my nursery (link here).
+I periodically offer 'Axminster Gold' comfrey for sale via my nursery (link here).

 Comments